AddioElectronics/Meshroom-ShutDown-Node/README.md

 # Meshroom ShutDown Node

-A custom node for Meshroom designed to shut down your PC after a specified delay.
+A custom node for Meshroom used to shut down your PC after a specified delay.

 ## Installation